 Citrus fruits were highly regarded by Europeans, mainly for medicinal purposes, but the orange was quickly adopted as a succulent fruit by wealthy people, and it was grown in private conservatories called orangeries.

-The Spaniards brought the orange fruit to South America and Mexico in the mid-1500s and it is thought that the French introduce it to North America.
+The Spaniards brought the orange fruit to South America and Mexico in the mid-1500s, and it is thought that the French introduced it to North America.

 Citrus sinensis is one of the most important and widely grown fruit crop, with total global production reported to be around 120 million tons.
 The orange fruit is cultivated in more than 130 countries, including Brazil, the U.S., India, the U.K., France, Germany, Holland, China, and Spain.
 In worldwide trade, citrus fruits generate about $105 billion USD annually all over the world.

 Brazil is the leading producer of oranges, followed by the United States.